all-coder/truth-ahoy/README.md

-## DEV NOTES
+## Updates

+- We will initially test the `Trafilatura` library for generic web scraping.
+Since most news articles are statically rendered, extracting content and image URLs should be straightforward.
+In the future, to handle dynamically rendered news portals more effectively, we plan to use a hybrid approach combining Playwright or Selenium with Trafilatura.
-- OLLAMA integration not working yet, use GEMINI API KEY only.
+- OLLAMA integration with ADK is currently causing issues; use the GEMINI API key for the time being.
-- We are using Tavily API as our primary search engine for now, it has a free tier of 1000 monthly credits, we will go with it for now for testing and dev purposes.
+- We are using Tavily API as our primary search engine for now, it has a free tier of ~1000 monthly credits, we will go with it for now for testing paurposes.
 We will switch to google search in production / deployment.

-- Currently, only Reddit is being used as primary source of information, will expand into other web sources soon.
+## Important Note
+- If installing new packages onto the environment, run `pip freeze > requirements.txt` to update the `requirements.txt` file.

 ## Setting Up

 ### 1. Create and Activate Virtual Environment

 - On Windows:

 ```bash
 # Create virtual environment
 python -m venv venv